 The row house is expected to serve as a prototype for Habitat for Humanity affiliates.

-High Winds, Low Income
+High Winds, Low-Income Housing

-The Community Development Corp. of Brownsville (Texas) has a specific challenge when it comes to providing decent housing for the residents of its "colonia" settlements of new Mexican immigrants.
+The Community Development Corp. of Brownsville, Texas, has a specific challenge when it comes to providing decent housing for the residents of its "colonia" settlements of new Mexican immigrants.
 The nation's poorest community according to the 2000 census, the Cameron Park colonia also must contend with strong Texas winds.
 The technical advisers to this PATH demonstration site rejected many advanced framing techniques as incompatible with the high wind design loading of the structure.

-The new Texas wind code upgraded the "fastest mile" design wind speed for the area from 100 to 110 mph, ruling out 24-inch OC studs and single top plates at the exterior walls.
+The new Texas wind code upgraded the "fastest mile" design wind speed for the area from 100 mph to 110 mph, ruling out 24-inch OC studs and single top plates at the exterior walls.
 A double top plate was required along the exterior wall header, with a hurricane clip on the top and bottom of each stud.
 The builder carried the double top plate throughout the interior of this 900-square-foot house to simplify the framing process.
 Also, double king studs were required next to windows, as were four-stud corners, but only single studs were used at interior doors.

 Although the architect prepared complete wall framing elevation drawings to minimize the number of studs and headers, this framing plan was abandoned as too hard to follow for the framers, who had not been trained to use advanced framing techniques.